isabella232/dynamic-media-classic.en-1/help/quick-start-integrating-dmc-analytics.md

 ## 2. Assign Adobe Analytics report variables to Adobe Dynamic Media Classic viewer events and Adobe Dynamic Media Classic variables

 On the Adobe Analytics Configuration page, specify the information you want in Adobe Analytics reports.
-For each Adobe Dynamic Media Classic viewer event that you want information about, choose an Adobe Analytics variable (from your report suite) and a Adobe Dynamic Media Classic variable.
+For each Adobe Dynamic Media Classic viewer event that you want information about, choose an Adobe Analytics variable (from your report suite) and an Adobe Dynamic Media Classic variable.

 * Viewer events describe the user activity that you want to measure in reports.
 * Adobe Dynamic Media Classic variables describe the data about user events that you want the reports to deliver.